Portuguese invasion of the Banda Oriental (1811–1812): Crises in the Hispanic-American colonies

 During the French Revolutionary Wars, Spain sided with France and attacked Portugal in 1801, which led to the War of the Oranges.
 The conflict had mixed results, but the outcome was largely favorable to Portuguese interests.
 Portugal lost its frontier town of Olivença to Spain, but gained further territories in South America.
 The Portuguese enlarged the captaincy of Mato Grosso after expelling the Spanish, and also extended their control to the Apa River.
 The captaincy of Rio Grande do Sul was also expanded with the conquest of the Seven Missions and the seizure of lands extending to the Jaguarão River and to the south beyond, up to the banks of the Chuí.
 Each side retained the regions it had subjugated, and the status was implicitly acknowledged by the Treaty of Badajoz.

 The Franco–Hispanic alliance was short-lived.
-France's Emperor Napoleon Bonaparte betrayed his ally, the Spanish King Fernando VII, by arresting and deposing him in favor of Napoleon's own brother Joseph Bonaparte.
+France's Emperor Napoleon betrayed his ally, the Spanish King Ferdinand VII, by arresting and deposing him in favor of Napoleon's own brother Joseph Bonaparte.
 The Hispanic-American colonies refused to accept the new Spanish king and remained loyal to Fernando VII.
 According to historian Dana Gardner Munro, with "the dethronement of the King, the position of his representatives in America became precarious.
 The quarrels between different branches of the administration, which had always caused trouble, became more acute when there was no higher authority to whom they could be referred."
 One of Spain's South American colonies, the Viceroyalty of the Río de la Plata, experienced from the same difficulties.
 Factions within the viceregal capital, Buenos Aires, contended for power.
 Viceroy Baltasar Hidalgo de Cisneros was ousted in the May Revolution of 1810 and replaced by a junta (ruling council) formed by members of the native aristocracy who were of Spanish descent.

 Meanwhile, in Europe, Portugal was faced with imminent invasion by France and Spain, and the Portuguese royal family relocated to Rio de Janeiro, capital of Brazil.
 After their arrival in Rio de Janeiro in early 1808, prince regent John (later King John VI) made plans to retaliate.
 He ordered the invasion of French Guiana, which was conquered in January 1809.
 He next turned his attention to the Viceroyalty of the Río de la Plata.
 The Spanish colony was riven by factional disputes.
 While the local aristocrats sought to carve out semi-autonomous entities under Fernando VII's suzerainty, some of the more ambitious were looking forward to an eventual and complete break with the Spanish monarchy.